Vittorio Colao to say ciao to Vodafone as firm goes back to black

 Despite this, Philip Carse, analyst at Megabuyte, described Vodafone's UK operation as "the sick man of Europe" as service revenue locally dropped 3.6 per cent to €6.1bn versus comparative growth in other big country ops.

-The Megabuyte analysts said overall growth in the UK was due to significant handset financing, he said.
+Overall growth in the UK was due to significant handset financing, according to Carse.

-"Vittoria Colao has certainly chosen a good time to bow out, having finally consummated a significant and strategically beneficial deal with Liberty Global, as well as reporting a relatively decent year to March 2018," said Carse.
+"Vittoria Colao has certainly chosen a good time to bow out, having finally consummated a significant and strategically beneficial deal with Liberty Global, as well as reporting a relatively decent year to March 2018," he said.

 "The overall improvement in Vodafone’s fortunes over the last 10 years is less evident in the UK, the company’s worst major European market, albeit that some of this reflects an inherently more competitive mobile market with four strong players," he added.